-The National History Bowl is going to be reaching out to homeschooled students and their families across the USA throughout the 2014-2015 school year.
-We welcome their participation, and hope to see many homeschooled history fans at our regional, state, and national tournaments!
+The National History Bee and Bowl welcomes homeschooler participation, and we hope to see many homeschooled history fans at our regional, state, and national tournaments!

 Homeschoolers may compete in one of four ways as a team in The National History Bowl, as explained here:

 1. Preexisting homeschool associations may send teams made up of all students in their associations.
 Associations, however, are limited to 5000 students in grades 9-12; if your association is larger than this, you must “divide and conquer” as per one of the other two strategies as discussed below.